mochizuki0820/Polka_Oruka_Project/README.md

 If you access polka.html, you will access to a page where you can link to all the output patterns.

 # Thanks
 I have only been studying computer science for a short time.
 Even so, I was inspired to create such an app by Polka .
 I believe that Polka's ability to promote the creativity of the people around her is unique.
-I feel that she has given me the courage to create and publish something, even if it is not perfect.
+I feel that she has motivated me to create and publish something, even if it is not perfect.
 I had a lot of fun while making this app.
 I conclude by saying that I would like to enjoy my life with Polka as much as possible.
 Thank you very much for taking the time to read through this project.

 # References